Websites and Books

 "www.tessellation.com" - Tessellation Training website.
 Tessellation Training is a referral network of instructors of computer courses.

-"www.tessellations.org" Run by Seth Bareiss, this site has a range of content related to tessellations.
+"www.tessellations.org" Site by Seth Bareiss, now run by Kevin Lee; has a range of content related to tessellations.

 - "Tilings and Patterns", by Branko Grunbaum and G.C.
 Shephard

 (W.H.
 Freeman, 1987).
 This is a most complete treatment of the topic I know of,

 with formal mathematical language, but also with lots of pictures.
 If you want

 all of the chapters, including those on non-periodic tilings, get the hardback version.

 - "Visions of Symmetry, 2nd edition", by Doris Schattschneider (Harry N. Abrahms, 2004).
 A wonderful book, which reproduces Escher's notebooks in which he works out tessellation systems.